DevKitExamples/DevKitModbus/readme.md

 To complete the steps in this tutorial, you need the following:

 * An Azure IoT Edge device.
 For a walkthrough on how to set up one, see [Deploy Azure IoT Edge on a simulated device in Windows](https://docs.microsoft.com/en-us/azure/iot-edge/tutorial-simulate-device-windows) or [Linux](https://docs.microsoft.com/en-us/azure/iot-edge/tutorial-simulate-device-linux).
-* The primary key connection string for the IoT Edge device.
 * Prepare your DevKit with [Getting Started Guide](https://microsoft.github.io/azure-iot-developer-kit/docs/get-started/) and upgrade to latest sdk (>=1.3.5).
 * Upgrade to latest firmware (>= 1.3.0) with [Firmware Upgrading](https://microsoft.github.io/azure-iot-developer-kit/docs/firmware-upgrading/) tutorial.